dankimio/rails-notes/README.md

-# Notes on Ruby on Rails
+# Notes on Ruby and Ruby on Rails

-**🚧 This is a work in progress 🚧**

 Useful learning resources, bookmarks, notes on [Ruby on Rails](https://rubyonrails.org).
-May include some Ruby-related content.

 ## Books